Health

 The difference between tendinitis and tendinosis is time and approach to therapy.
 Tendinitis can take up to 10 weeks to heal, while tendinosis may take up to nine months.
 Physical therapy for tendinosis is often warranted.

 Although both tendinitis and tendinosis are often caused by sudden injury, using any muscle repeatedly in the same action, or overusing it, can lead to either condition.
-People at risk for both conditions are those with jobs that require repetitive use of a muscle group or heavy lifting, or who play sports like tennis and running.
+People at risk for both conditions are those with jobs that require repetitive use of a muscle group or heavy lifting.
+People who participate in sports, such as tennis and running, are also at risk.

-Tendinitis and tendinosis can also be caused by bad posture or body mechanics, congenital deformities and illnesses, like arthritis and diabetes.
-Here we will focus on tendinitis, and you'll learn what causes tendinitis, what helps tendinitis and about options for tendinitis treatment.
-We will also address some of the most common types of tendinosis.
+Tendinitis and tendinosis can also be caused by bad posture or body mechanics, congenital deformities and illnesses, such as arthritis and diabetes.

 General symptoms and treatment